KohtaSchultz/Diamond-Price-Preditction-Project/README.md

    # Cut:

-1. "Some professionals consider cut the most important C of diamond quality. "
+1. "Some professionals consider cut the most important C of diamond quality. " I intend to find out whether this will turn out to be true, according to the data.

 2. "The result was the GIA Cut Grading System, which evaluates the cut quality of a round brilliant diamond along a five-point scale ranging from Excellent to Poor.